-I hereby acknowledge that I have been informed of the Morehouse School of Medicine (MSM) Student Handbook (updated June 2012.)
-I accept responsibility for understanding the policies, procedures, rules and benefits and I agree to abide by its contents which set forth the terms and conditions of my enrollment and subsequent matriculation as an MSM student.
-I further understand that it supersedes and replaces all previous Student Handbooks.
+I hereby acknowledge that I have received the Morehouse School of Medicine (MSM) Student Handbook (updated June 2013).
+I accept responsibility for reading and understanding the policies, procedures, rules and benefits in the Student Handbook and I agree to abide by its contents which set forth the terms and conditions of my enrollment and subsequent matriculation as an MSM student.

-I understand that if I have questions about the Handbook or its contents, I am to discuss them with the Assistant Dean or the Assistant Dean's designee, of my school.
+I understand that if I have questions about the Handbook or its contents, I am to discuss them with the Dean of Students or the Dean's designee.